kevenewe/PH_EmployeeDB/README.md

-# Preparing for the upcomming "Silver Tsunami."
+# Preparing for the upcoming "Silver Tsunami."
 ## Overview of the analysis
-Looking at the companies employees the analysis will help determine the total number of retiring employees.
+Looking at the company's employees the analysis will help determine the total number of retiring employees.
-The future retiree's will be grouped by their title so that we can show which employees are eligible for the mentorship program.
+The future retirees will be grouped by their title so that we can show which employees are eligible for the mentorship program.

 ## Number or retiring employees by Title

-The following table shows the number of emplyoyees retiring in each title category:
+The following table shows the number of employees retiring in each title category:
 Count	Title
 25916	Senior Engineer
 24926	Senior Staff